- Although it may have felt like it for a long time, today is

 oil prices, as the Saudis have indicated that they will increase

-• Problem with that is, markets were hoping for a bigger increase,
+production, possibly dramatically, by the end of 2009. - Problem with that is, markets were hoping for a bigger increase,

 and Saudi Arabia doesn't have the kind of crude the world wants.
 Turns